DavidAriOstenfeldt/project_website/content/text-analysis.md

 # Inspecting individual artists
 The top 41 artists by the number of songs on the Billboard 'Hot-100' list are split over four genres in the tabs below.
 Each artist has an associated word cloud, created from their TF-IDF scores and a similarity score that indicates which other artists are most similar to the given artist, based on the lyrics in our corpus.
 The TF-IDF scores were calculated using all artists.
 Finally, the average sentiment of the artist is presented with a comparison of all artists and top artists.

-We invite you to go through the tabs and see if you can recognise some of the artists and their similar artists or most defining words.

 One funny aspect of the word clouds is that most artists have their own name as one of the most significant words.
 This could be because they use tags in their songs, like DJ Khaled's iconic "It's DJ Khaled".
 Another explanation could be that when artists collaborate on a song, they often mention each other by name.
 Since we attribute the entire song to the artist and not just the part they wrote/sang, these lyrics will also be part of their TF-IDF scores.

 Let's take a closer look at three artists: _Ariana Grande_, _Drake_ and _Juice Wrld_.